 Now, when a human mind is properly ordered, the imagination and passions conform themselves to the intellect.
 But when the intellect is instead pushed around by an excessively powerful imagination and/or passions, all sorts of irrationality and immorality can result.
 A person given to excessive anger will see offenses and bad motives where there are none, or see great offenses where there are really only small ones.
 A person given to excessive worry will foresee difficulties where there are none, or insurmountable difficulties where there are in fact perfectly manageable ones.
 And so on.

 These are examples of how imagination and passion can distort rational judgment in the individual.
 But disordered habits of imagination and feeling can become so widespread that they come to characterize a whole society.
-An example would be the extreme sexual depravity that surrounds us today – indeed, in which contemporary human minds are veritably marinating, with the effect of rotting out their capacity for sober rational judgment ( that sexual vice has, of all vices, the greatest propensity to do). is the near omnipresence of online pornography, which habituates the user to highly disordered and unrealistic imaginative scenarios and passions.
+An example would be the extreme sexual depravity that surrounds us today – indeed, in which contemporary human minds are veritably marinating, with the effect of rotting out their capacity for sober rational judgment (as Aquinas warns that sexual vice has, of all vices, the greatest propensity to do).
+A major contributor to this is the near omnipresence of online pornography, which habituates the user to highly disordered and unrealistic imaginative scenarios and passions.
 The depth of the disorder is evidenced by the fact that the very idea that there are two sexes and that the sexual act is of its nature oriented to procreative and unitive ends – blindingly obvious for all of previous human history to even the least educated of rational minds – has now come to be regarded by millions of people as a hateful lie, a mark of bigotry that must be shouted down or even censored.
 This is mass psychosis.
 (To quote Catch-22 again: “Insanity is contagious.”)

 What does all this have to do with the kinds of epistemologically untethered conspiracy theories that De Mattei is criticizing?
 In a key insight, De Mattei says that such theories are rooted in a kind of “narration” rather than “argumentation.”
 What does he mean by this?